fatimaiqbal34/Task1-Week1/README.md

 The original random split produced 70.13%, which is substantially higher.

 The grouped result is therefore treated as the more conservative estimate of performance on unseen clients.

+### Interpretation

+The result provides modest evidence that the selected observable signals contain useful information for prioritizing content review.

+However, the improvement is not large enough to justify automatic content decisions.

+The model should therefore be used to help decide **where to investigate first**, with the final decision remaining with a human reviewer.

 ## 8. Architecture

 ```text